-Virus upends life in Italy as China vows to defeat epidemic
+Virus disrupts life in Italy as infections there top 10,000

 “Wuhan must prevail, Hubei must prevail, all of China must prevail,” Xi said.

-Italy’s far-reaching travel restrictions were to last through April 3 and violators risked up to three months in jail or fines of 206 euros ($225).
-Schools and universities stayed closed and bars and restaurants must shutter at dusk.
+Italy’s travel restrictions were scheduled to last through April 3 and violators risked up to three months in jail or fines of 206 euros ($225).

-“Our habits must be changed, changed now,” Italian Prime Minister Giuseppe Conte said.

-After some panic buying, Conte assured Italians supermarkets would remain open and stocked.

 In Soave, a wine-producing town near Verona, normal bustling streets were nearly deserted.
-Cafe owner Valentino Bonturi said he was enforcing new restrictions to ensure patrons weren’t bunched too closely together, meaning no standing at counters anymore.
+Cafe owner Valentino Bonturi said he was making sure that patrons weren’t bunched together, stopping them from standing at counters.

 “We follow the rules,” he said.

-As the virus appeared in over 100 countries, the WHO weighed whether to declare the outbreak a pandemic.
-WHO chief Tedros Adhanom Ghebreyesus said Monday that “the threat of a pandemic has become very real.”

-Panama and Mongolia, which borders China, were the newest countries to announce infections.

-Sedensky reported from Bangkok; Leicester from Paris.
-Associated Press writers Colleen Barry in Soave, Italy; Nicole Winfield in Rome; Antonio Calanni in Milan; and Ken Moritsugu and Christopher Bodeen in Beijing contributed.
+Leicester reported from Paris.
+Associated Press writers Colleen Barry in Soave, Italy; Antonio Calanni in Milan; Ken Moritsugu and Christopher Bodeen in Beijing; Carlo Piovano in London; David Rising in Berlin; and Thomas Adamson in Paris contributed.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.